Pyrite Latest News

 - Nodules of pyrite have been found in prehistoric burial mounds, which suggests their use as a means of producing fire.

-- It is found in a wide variety of geological formations worldwide, from sedimentary deposits to hydrothermal veins and as a constituent of metamorphic rocks.
+- Pyrite is found in a wide variety of geological settings, from igneous, sedimentary, and metamorphic rock to hydrothermal mineral deposits, as well as in coal beds and as a replacement mineral in fossils.

 Pyrite Uses